-In an interview with with Gamertag Radio (via VentureBeat), Spencer explained that Microsoft is waiting until VR on Xbox becomes a "no brainer" but right now the company doesn't see the feature as "so important" on its next-gen hardware.
+In an interview with Gamertag Radio (opens in new tab) (via VentureBeat (opens in new tab)), Spencer explained that Microsoft is waiting until Xbox VR becomes a "no brainer" but right now the company doesn't see the feature as "so important" on its next-gen hardware.

 Spencer also highlighted that, while VR may be doing well on Windows, it would be a much more difficult affair to port VR support to a console – and that's not the company's focus right now.